 Teresa Jordan is a writer and visual artist who grew up on a ranch in the Iron Mountain country of southeast Wyoming.
 She now lives in Salt Lake City with her husband Hal Cannon.
 Her writings include Field Notes from Yosemite: Apprentice to Place, Riding the White Horse Home, and Cowgirls: Women of the American West.

 Lacey Maddalena runs Lacey Livestock, Incorporated, in California's Sierra Valley.
 She inherited her love of ranching from her father, and as a girl competed in roping and barrel racing.
-She likes to hunt and fish, and is training for her first marathon later in 2010.
+She likes to hunt and fish, and is began participating in marathons in 2010.

 Gia Martynn grew up in Bakersfield, California, and now lives in the northern Sierra Nevada in Quincy, California, where she works as the Watershed Coordinator for the Feather River Coordinated Resource Management Group of Plumas Corporation.
 She enjoys hiking, exploring, and learning the intricacies of riparian and meadow systems in the Sierra Nevada with her best (dog) friend, Zoe.